jdoleary/Spellmasons/TasksBackburner.md

-- Do traps still work after loading?
+- Card Push needs some work, it doesn't work great due to not using initiateIntelligentAIMovement and order of operations
 - Swap can have unexpected effects if the aoe swap targets overlap with the caster original location, units may end up in an unexpected position, need batching to solve this
 - 2021-03-24 Brad feedback
   - Needs balance, at the end you have a lot of cards but you die quickly